mjavier2/Matthew-Javier-ps239t-final-project/README.md

 ## Dependencies

-List what software your code depends on, as well as version numbers, like so:.

 1. R, version 3.4.4
 2. RStudio, version 1.1442
 2. QGIS, version 3.0.1

-(In your code itself, includes commands that install required packages.)

 ## Files

-List all other files contained in the repo, along with a brief description of each one, like so:

 ### Data
 #### Infrastructure Data